 If you have a question we have not answered below, please contact us.

 At this point the potential cost and length of the project is unknown.
-The Predator Free Rakiura Group is working to identify answers to both of these questions.
+We are working to identify answers to both questions.
 A project of this scale and complexity is unchartered territory.
-Feasibility work will give clarity around estimated costs and timelines.
+Testing and design will give clarity around estimated costs and timelines.

 We need your help to make a Predator Free Rakiura possible, whether that is by helping remove the predators, making sure you are not bringing predators to the island, donating time or money or being a vocal supporter when it really counts.
-Here is a list of some ideas for how you can help to create a Predator Free Rakiura or participate in predator control and biosecurity work currently underway:
+Here is a list of some ideas for how you can help to create a Predator Free Rakiura or participate in the predator control and biosecurity work currently underway:

 See more information on how to participate.

-At this stage no proposals have been made nor decisions made on predator removal methods or the way in which predators will be kept off Rakiura, following removal.
-In order to protect Rakiura into the future, some form of biosecurity border would be needed.
+At this stage, no proposals have been made nor decisions made on predator removal methods or the way in which predators will be kept off Rakiura, following removal.
+To protect Rakiura into the future, some form of biosecurity border will be needed.
 What that looks like and how it affects residents, business and visitors is not known.
-Detailed options will be developed under the guidance of a Predator Free Rakiura Group, and the communities of interest will have plenty of opportunity to seek elaboration and express preferences over which one(s) they want to see implemented.
-Feasibility studies will identify all available options, providing leadership and community groups with the knowledge they need to make an informed, collaborative decision.
+Detailed options will be developed and the communities of interest will have plenty of opportunity to seek elaboration and express preferences over which one(s) they want to see implemented.
+Designing and trialling solutions will identify all available options, providing leadership and community groups with the knowledge they need to make an informed, collaborative decision.
 If you would like to give us feedback, please contact us here.

 The cost of the full eradication project is currently unknown.
-Based on other projects, it is likely to be a combination of donations from philanthropic trusts, public donations and central government.
+It is likely to be a combination of donations from philanthropic trusts, public donations and central government.

-At this stage no proposals have been made nor decisions made on predator removal methods.
-Detailed options will be developed under the guidance of a Predator Free Rakiura Group, and the communities of interest will have plenty of opportunity to seek elaboration and express preferences over which one(s) they want to see implemented.
+At this stage, no proposals or decisions have been made on predator removal methods.
+Detailed options will be developed and the communities of interest will have plenty of opportunity to seek elaboration and express preferences over which one(s) they want to see implemented.
 If you would like to give us your feedback, please contact us here.

-To protect Rakiura into the future, some form of biosecurity border will be needed, but no decisions have been made on the methods that will be used to achieve a Predator Free Rakiura and how they will affect residents, businesses and visitors is not known, but the communities of interest will have plenty of opportunities to seek elaboration and express preferences over which one(s) they want to see implemented.
+To protect Rakiura into the future, some form of biosecurity border will be needed, but no decisions have been made yet.
+What methods will be used to achieve a Predator Free Rakiura and how they will affect residents, businesses and visitors is not known, but the communities of interest will have plenty of opportunities to seek elaboration and express preferences over which one(s) they want to see implemented.
 Designing and running trials will help to identify all available options, providing leadership and community groups with the knowledge they need to make an informed, collaborative decision.

-Feasibility of achieving a Predator Free Rakiura is not yet known.
-With technology advances and the broad support for a Predator Free 2050, it is believed the large, complex challenges identified in the past could possibly now be overcome or will be overcome if we start working on the specific questions for this project.
+Whether or not we can achieve a Predator Free Rakiura is not yet known.
+Due to technology advances and the broad support for a Predator Free 2050, it is believed the large, complex challenges identified in the past could possibly now be overcome or will be overcome if we start working on the specific questions for this project.

 Working through a project of this scale and complexity, with technical challenges requiring unique responses and solutions, takes time, money, expertise, and a long-term commitment.
-Momentum in pest eradication technology and investment for a Predator Free New Zealand has ramped up in recent years.
-Projects previously considered infeasible like this one are now being reconsidered.
-A Memorandum of Understanding was signed in July 2019 describes the commitment of 13 Parties within the Predator Free Rakiura project.
+Momentum in pest eradication technology and investment for a Predator Free New Zealand has ramped up in recent years, so projects that were previously considered infeasible like this one are now being reconsidered.
+A Memorandum of Understanding was signed in July 2019, which describes the commitment of the 13 Parties to the Predator Free Rakiura project.
 In October 2021, the alliance established Te Puka Rakiura Trust to govern the project and begin the process of hiring the project team.

 Deer are not in scope for Predator Free Rakiura.
-The Predator Free Rakiura Group includes a representative from the New Zealand Deerstalkers Association to ensure their needs are represented.
-The New Zealand Deerstalkers Association are also a signatory of the Memorandum of Understanding between the Parties of the Predator Free Rakiura Group, committing to develop a strategy for the project.
+The Predator Free Rakiura Engagement & Advisory Group includes a representative from the New Zealand Deerstalkers Association to ensure its needs are represented.
+The New Zealand Deerstalkers Association is also a signatory of the Memorandum of Understanding between the Parties supporting the Predator Free Rakiura project, thereby committing to develop a strategy for the project.

-The Predator Free Rakiura group have chosen to focus efforts on the removal of a shortlist of predators (rats, possums and feral cats) as these species are considered to have the greatest predatory impact on Rakiura’s wildlife.
-The group recognise the economic and recreational hunting value placed on deer by the local and extended community.
+The Predator Free Rakiura project focuses on the removal of a shortlist of predators (rats, possums, hedgehogs, and feral cats) as these species are considered to have the greatest predatory impact on Rakiura’s wildlife.
+The project's vision recognises the economic and recreational hunting value placed on deer by the local and extended community.
 Including deer for removal would significantly alter the costs and level of support for the Predator Free Rakiura proposal.

-Domestic pets are not in scope for removal by the Predator Free Rakiura Group.
-Environment Southland requires that domestic pet cats are neutered and micro-chipped.
+Domestic pets are not in scope for removal by Predator Free Rakiura.
+Environment Southland requires that pet cats are neutered and micro-chipped.

 A successful Predator Free Rakiura project would be an important milestone in the journey towards a Predator Free New Zealand.
-The Project is of a large scale and involves overcoming complex challenges, which will require the learnings from other projects and provide learnings for other projects.
+The project is of a large scale and involves overcoming complex challenges, which will require the learnings from other projects and also provide learnings for other projects.

 The local Rakiura community are best placed to answer that question.
-Having so many different agencies, organisations and individuals with differing motivations and backgrounds on the Predator Free Rakiura Group, including resident and bach owner representatives, helps ensure breadth in the planning of the Project.
+Having so many different agencies, organisations and individuals with differing motivations and backgrounds involved in Predator Free Rakiura, including residents and bach owner representatives, helps ensure breadth in the planning of the project.
 Survey work has indicated strong overall support for the concept within the local Rakiura community.

-SIRCET is not currently represented on the Predator Free Rakiura Group.
-The Predator Free Rakiura Group look forward to working with all the trusts, agencies and organisations and individuals who want to see Predator Free Rakiura become a reality.
+SIRCET is not currently represented on the Predator Free Rakiura Engagement & Advisory Group (PFREAG).
+The PFREAG look forward to working with all the trusts, agencies, organisations and individuals who want to see Predator Free Rakiura become a reality.
 SIRCET’s vision of ‘tieke in our backyard’ aligns perfectly with the aspirations of a Predator Free Rakiura and we are excited to work together in the future.

 Learn more about SIRCET.

-There have been various conversations and reports in the past about possible techniques and options for the Project, including a proposal for different predator removal methods around the Halfmoon Bay township and a proposal for a fence surrounding the township.
-No decisions have been made about methods including a fence, the previous work undertaken is helpful as we head into the future work of considering the technical challenges.
+There have been various conversations and reports in the past about possible techniques and options for the project, including a proposal for different predator removal methods around the Halfmoon Bay township and one for a fence surrounding the township.
+No decisions have been made about methods, including a fence.
+The previous work undertaken is helpful as we head into the future work of considering the technical challenges.

 Learn more in Project Documents.

-The Morgan Foundation is not currently represented on the Predator Free Rakiura Group.
-The Predator Free Rakiura Group look forward to working with all the trusts, agencies, organisations and individuals who want to see Predator Free Rakiura become a reality.
+The Morgan Foundation is not currently represented on the Predator Free Rakiura Engagement & Advisory Group (PFREAG).
+The PFREAG look forward to working with all the trusts, agencies, organisations, and individuals who want to see Predator Free Rakiura become a reality.